dhepper/reqhash/README.txt

 reqhash parses referenced requirements and ignores changes in comments and whitespace.

-reqhash is tested under Python 2.6, 2.7 and 3.3.
-To install under 3.3, You have to use distribute, which is installed by default if you use a current version of virtualenv.
+reqhash is tested under Python 2.6, 2.7, 3.2, 3.3 and PyPy.
+To install
+under 3.x, you have to use distribute, which is installed by default if you use a current version of virtualenv.

 Author: Daniel Hepper <daniel@hepper.net>
 License: MIT, see LICENSE.txt